decidim/docker/install/README.md

 # Decidim Installation Guide 🗳️

 This guide will help you install Decidim on your own server, even with minimal technical knowledge.
-We'll walk through everything from setting up a server to launching your democracy platform.
+We'll walk you through everything needed from, setting up a server to launching your digital democratic platform.

 ## 📋 Table of Contents